TianYu-00/SE-Events-Platform/README.md

 ![Stripe Webhook](./sources/images/stripe_webhook.png)

 ## Ngrok Webhook Listener
-1) Make sure you have installed Ngrok and have authenticated
+1) Make sure you have installed Ngrok and have authenticated.
-2) Listen to the backend port
+2) Listen to the backend port.
 ```
 ngrok http 9090
 ```